Marketing Strategy ยท Updated July 9, 2026

 During release week, watch the metrics that show whether the campaign is compounding: stream sources, save rate, followers, playlist adds, sales, city data, link clicks, email clicks, and which creative angles are moving people.

 If the first 48 hours show weak listener quality, adjust the campaign.
-Shift budget to the best creative, simplify the link path, email your warmest fans, or change the call to action from "stream now" to the action that actually matters for the chart path you chose.
+Shift budget to the best creative, simplify the link path, email your warmest fans, or change the call to action from "stream now" to the action that matters for the chart path you chose.

 Quick Billboard Charting Checklist